MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/role-based-authorization.md

 ---
 # Role-based authorization

 Authorization is the process of allowing or disallowing a [principal](principals-and-identity-providers.md) permission to carry out an action.
-Azure Data Explorer uses a role-based access control model in which principals get access to resources according to the roles they're assigned.
+Azure Data Explorer uses a role-based access control (RBAC) model in which principals get access to resources according to the roles they're assigned.

-Roles are assigned within the scope of a cluster, database, table, materialized view, or function.
-Roles defined within the scope of a cluster apply to all databases in the cluster.
-Similarly, roles defined within the scope of a database apply to all tables in the database.
+Roles are defined within the scope of a cluster, database, table, materialized view, or function.
+If defined within the scope of a cluster, the role applies to all databases in the cluster.
+If defined within the scope of a database, the role applies to all tables in the database.

 Manage roles through the Azure portal or with management commands.
-If set through the Azure portal, roles are stored on the Azure level.
-If set by management commands, roles are stored on the Azure Data Explorer level.
+Roles set through the Azure portal are stored within the greater Azure RBAC model.
+Roles set by management commands are stored on the Azure Data Explorer level.
+The permissions work the same in both cases.

 > [!NOTE]
 > Cluster level roles can only be assigned through the Azure portal.